 My poor, neglected houseblog.
 It’s been far too long since I’ve written something insightful or useful for our readers.
 There was a time when so much was going on around our house that I literally could not keep up!
 Lately we’re stretching if we bother to change a blown light bulb.
 And yet, we’ve made the pages of one of our favorite inspirational magazines – Victorian Homes!
 We’re subscribers, but our copy hasn’t arrived yet so I’m anxious to see how the article turned out.

 In any case, welcome!
 For those of you new to the blog, a little background.
-My husband Teague and I bought our house, a 2,200 sq. ft.
+We bought our house, a 2,200 sq. ft.
 Victorian Italianate built around 1880, a little over 3 years ago.
 It was our first house and we purchased it somewhat blindly.
 We were young, and naive, and thankfully had no clue how hard renovating and restoring an old house can be.
 Teague is a handy guy (who has since started his own construction company) and I’m always up for a challenge.
 We loved historic houses, and Dirty Gert “spoke to us” the first time we laid eyes on her despite the strong smell of cat urine radiating from her floorboards and the giant bulging holes in the plaster walls.
 The house is unique and charming, and due to it’s state of neglect at the time of purchase, it was also within our budget.

 After closing on the house, we spent our first night having a big huge “holy shit” moment.
 What had we done?
 How could we ever bring this house back to life?
 Where would the money come from?
 And the energy, and knowledge, and determination it would require?
 By morning’s light we were feeling better.
 For the next 3 years, we rushed headlong into project after project after project.
 The money we used to spend on movie dates and nice dinners (which we no longer had time for) got funneled straight to Home Depot.
 Our house consumed our lives in every way, for better or worse.
 It was as if we’d fallen in love… every thought, every extra penny, every ounce of energy went straight to the house.